 Most were the result of simple travel misunderstandings — people who wanted refunds on nonrefundable airline tickets or to be let off the hook for damage to their rental cars.
 No, Americans aren’t the world’s savviest travelers.
 Less than half of us even have passports.
 But there is hope.

 Travel literacy falls into two broad categories: understanding how the travel industry works, with its often arcane rules and restrictions; and being aware of other cultures and customs.

 One is easy to overcome; the other isn’t.

 I’ll start with the first one.
 At least 95 percent of it is reading the rules — all of them.
 A vast majority of misunderstandings with airlines, hotels and cruise lines end with travelers admitting they failed to review the terms of their purchase.
 That’s how they ended up with, say, a nonrefundable hotel room or a restrictive timeshare.
 Most of the remaining 5 percent is fixable with real-world experience.

 The more you travel, the more you understand how the system works.
 It’s something you can’t learn in a classroom.
 (Less than 1 percent of the problems involved truly intractable issues that need a professional advocate — and that’s what I do.)

 People who claim they can teach you the ins and outs of the travel industry, and make you more travel-literate with a simple course, are probably exaggerating.
-It’s true that you can pick up valuable skills on travel safety through a course like Depart Smart or learn more about optimizing your loyalty programs by attending Frequent Traveler University.
+It’s true that you can pick up valuable skills in travel safety through a course.
 But there’s nothing like being there.